albhilazo/oop-bootcamp-boilerplate/README.md

 1. “As a math student, I want to calculate the chance of getting a 6 when rolling a dice”
 2. “As a math student, I want to calculate the chance of not getting a 6 when rolling a dice”
+3. “As a math student, I want to calculate the product of two chances”
+4. “As a math student, I want to calculate the logical OR of two chances”